 Geographical features – Dolomites

+The topography of the Italian part of Tyrol is defined by the Dolomites mountain range of the Alps, and most sights and destinations are also connected to it.
 Its highest peak is Marmolada at 3,344 meters, but another 20 peaks extend above 3,000 meters.
 The area is similarly good with passes; in this area, the 2,738-meter Ombretta pass is the most impressive.

 #1 Lago di Braies (Pragser Wildsee)

-If you are very brave, you can also swim, although for many, it may seem a better idea to take a boat on the water with a maximum of 14 degrees rather than to take a dip in it.
+With its turquoise waters, Lake Braies is undoubtedly the Dolomites' jewel.
+Massive mountain ranges surround the lake, and a 4-kilometre-long hiking trail runs around the waterfront.
+If you are courageous, you can also swim, although, for many, it may seem a better idea to take a boat on the water with a maximum of 14 degrees rather than to take a dip in it.

+This short distance can be done in as little as an hour, even travelling with a small child.
+The reason I doubt this time is the presence of the picturesque landscape; you can get lost in the view here for long, long minutes.
 The area is also great for off-road hiking and cycling, while skiing is an option in winter.
-If you travel in winter, you should also be aware that the area is often closed for a longer period due to the risk of avalanches.
+If you travel in winter, you should also be aware that the area is often closed for extended periods due to the risk of avalanches.

-#2 Lake Carezza
+#2 Lake Carezza (Lago di Carezza / Karersee)

 Interestingly, the locals also call this place Rainbow Lake, as this phenomenon often appears above the lake.
 Legend has it that once a witch caught a rainbow from the sky, smashed it, and the multitude of gems that resulted from it sank deep into the lake, making it so colourful these days.